 In home care, and, if appropriate, in reasonably short-stay residential situations such as respite or in hospital, it may be appropriate to encourage a hearing impaired client to seek professional assessment of their hearing with the possibility of obtaining hearing aids or an alternative listening device.
-If the client is eligible to access the Hearing Services Program the matter could be referred to the client's GP suggesting that the GP consider providing the client with a HSP Medical Certificate which could be presented to a hearing services provider.
+If the client is eligible to access the Hearing Services Program the matter could be referred to the client's GP suggesting that the GP consider providing the client with an HSP Medical Certificate which could be presented to a hearing services provider.
 This may form part of discharge procedures where these are in place.
 However, before taking such action an otoscopic inspection of the ears should be undertaken to ensure that the apparent loss is not due to wax or other blockage in the ear canal.

 A client with an evident hearing impairment may be encouraged to seek professional assessment with the possibility that hearing aids or an alternative listening device may be recommended.
-However, they should not be pressured to do so even if there is an apparent need for such action.
-An unwilling hearing aid user is unlikely to persevere with hearing aid use during the sometimes difficult period while adapting to them.
-Motivation is the key factor in successful device usage.
-It is however appropriate to point out to the client that with hearing it's a case of 'use it or lose it' and that it is likely to become increasingly difficult to adapt to using hearing aids later in life.
+It is appropriate to point out to the client that with hearing it's a case of 'use it or lose it' and that it is likely to become increasingly difficult to adapt to using hearing aids later in life.